The bedroom is just as important as any other room in the house from a green living standpoint.

 TIP: For consistency in design, purchase the same material for the bedroom curtains.

-One step further is to go organic and choose naturally-dyed materials.
+One step further in creating an Environmentally-friendly bedroom is to go organic and choose naturally-dyed materials.

 For the best night’s sleep choose pure organic cotton which has not been soaked in pesticides during its production.